BhaveshSolanki32/wave-function-collapse/README.md

 <a name="About"></a>
 ## About

 The wave function collapse algorithm allows procedural generation of an image that have constraints to make them locally consistent.
-This project implements the simple tiled model approch of the algorithm to generate maps with custom tilesets and rules.
+This project implements the simple tiled model approach of the algorithm to generate maps with custom tilesets and rules.

-There are 2 modes a normal mode where it randomly generates the level and Bezier mode where it collapse a path first by whhich it almost garuntes an open path so that  no map is created where player can get stuck with no where to go forward to.
+There are 2 modes a normal mode where it randomly generates the level and Bezier mode where it collapse a path first by which it almost guarantees an open path so that  no map is created where player can get stuck with no where to go forward to.

-The major con of using wfc for real application is it's too random speacially simple tile based model.
-To aid this I created the bezier mode which can collpase a pre defined list of tiles at once.
+The major con of using wfc for real application is it's too random specially simple tile based model.
+To aid this I created the bezier mode which can collapse a pre defined list of tiles at once.
-This is handled by WFCBulkCollapse script which just need a list of tiles to collpase first.
-The system is completely modular so it is easy to change any feature (different approches can be used to collpase multiple tiles to create a desired pattern or a level with some constrains).
+This is handled by WFCBulkCollapse script which just need a list of tiles to collapse first.
+The system is completely modular so it is easy to change any feature (different approaches can be used to collapse multiple tiles to create a desired pattern or a level with some constrains).

 <a name="Project-screenshots/GIFs"></a>
 ## Project screenshots/GIFs